ids/cluster-builder/docs/dataflow.md

 The _StreamSets Web UI_ should then be available at https://EXTERNAL-IP:18630, which enables both pipeline design and management.

+> To get the most from _StreamSets_ it is best to build your own __Docker Container__ based on their base image, and include whatever JDBC drivers are necessary for your environment.

-> Something like Microsoft SQL Server, with an example available in [../xtras/k8s/mssql/mssql.yml](../xtras/k8s/mssql/mssql.yml) can serve as a good _RDBMS_ to play with with respect to _CDC_ and data pipelines.
+> You may also consider installing something like Microsoft SQL Server for Linux into your cluster, with an example available in [../xtras/k8s/mssql/mssql.yml](../xtras/k8s/mssql/mssql.yml) can serve as a good _RDBMS_ to play with with respect to _Change Data Capture_ and the associated data pipelines, which is salient to many modern corporate data sources and ingestion strategies.

 ### Completion